christopherwheeler/R_course_project/R_course_github.md

 ## Kolmogorov-Smirnov Test for Log-normal Distribution: c v.

-Because a lot of histograms and density curves appear to follow a log-normal distribution (as many hydrologic and environmental data sets do), I would like to perform the K-S test again, but testing for a log-normal distribution, to see if those analytes that didn’t show a
+Because a lot of these histograms and density curves appear to follow a log-normal distribution (as many hydrologic and environmental data sets do), I would like to perform the K-S test again, but testing for a log-normal distribution, to see if those analytes that didn’t show a